stlgolfer/Remote-NAS-Controller/README.md

-# Remote-NAS-Controller
+# Remote-Relay-Controller
-This is for when you want to control your computer remotely using a raspberry pi.
+This is for when you want to control something remotely using a raspberry pi.
+This repo is set up to control a computer